 Getting recommendations and having reliable references on your resume can be a tough task.

 Even tougher can be the task of knowing how to make the most of such references.
-Several factors determine whether the recommendations you get are going to get will do you any good or they won’t.
+Several factors determine whether the recommendations you get will do you any good or won’t.

 Ranging from knowing how to get your reference across to the employer to know which of the references are good enough for you, the task is tricky.

-It can easily be managed given the right research and familiarity with the limitations of a recommendation.
+However, you can easily manage it given the right research and familiarity with a recommendation's limitations.

 Apart from knowing who is possibly a positive reference, it is necessary to understand how to use those references.
 So don't forget to consider these critical points as well: